aakoch/elm-architecture-tutorial/README.md

   * `Remove` &mdash; Drop the first member of our counter list.

-  * `Modify` &mdash; Run through all of our counters.
+  * `Update` &mdash; Run through all of our counters.
 If we find one with a matching ID, we perform the given `Action` on that counter.

 All that is left to do now is to define the `view`.